shambhavi1204/ADG-ML/Logistic regression/readme.md

       used for weather forcast such as whether it is clound or ot will rain or not multiclass classification
       medical use like diagnosis of various disease.

+      PROCEDURE:

+      Import the necessary packages like pandas ,numpy and matplotlib.

+      Read the data using pandas and display the first ten rows.

+      Draw the histogram of independent variables and observe the distribution and analyze the relation between different variable and its impact on the target value.

+      As the data is present in csv dataframe so to perform operations convert to numpy array and the divide in training and testing data.